-Most sore throats are viral, however, if your child develops "strep throat" (a bacterial infection), please inform the nurse.
+Most sore throats are viral, however, if your child develops "strep throat" (a bacterial infection), please inform the nurse, administration or the office.
 Children with a positive strep test are not allowed to attend school until they have been on antibiotics for 24 hours to ensure they are no longer contagious.